JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 ![](../img/orchardcore/logged-in.png)

-Actually this screenshot is a little small, because it hides the Admin menu which is the last item in menu.
+Actually this screenshot is a little small, because it hides the administration menu which is the last item in menu.
 You should definitely have a look into the `/admin/features` page that has a ton of features to enable.
 Stuff like GraphQL API, Lucene search indexing, Markdown editing, templating, authentication providers and a lot more.

 But I won't go threw all the menu items.
 You can just have a look by yourself.
 I actually want to explore the application framework.